bbaum11/internship2025_stuff/airgap.md

     2. choose adapter type under **Attached to**
     3. for the host-only adapters, chose the correct network under **Name**

-## connecting to the vm's from the windows host machine
+## connecting to the vm`s from the windows host machine
 1. open PowerShell
 2. **ssh-keygen**
 3. **cd .ssh**